Florida State has sued the ACC, setting the stage for a fight to leave over revenue concerns

 “All ACC members, including Florida State, willingly and knowingly re-signed the current Grant of Rights in 2016, which is wholly enforceable and binding through 2036,” their statement said.
 “Each university has benefited from this agreement, receiving millions of dollars in revenue and neither Florida State nor any other institution, has ever challenged its legitimacy.”

-Florida State outside counsel David Ashburn said during the board meeting the ACC’s grant of rights violates antitrust law and has unenforceable withdrawal penalties.
-Ashburn said it would cost a school $572 million to withdraw from the conference.
-The lawsuit also accuses the ACC of breach of contract and violation of public policy.
+David Ashburn, an attorney representing Florida State, said during the board meeting the ACC’s grant of rights violates antitrust law, has unenforceable withdrawal penalties and is not even a valid contract.
+The lawsuit also accuses the ACC of breach of contract by not upholding conference bylaws and violation of public policy.

-Florida State is looking for a way out of the conference it has been a member of since 1992 because it believes the ACC is locked into an undervalued and unusually lengthy media rights deal with ESPN.
-School leaders also say the league refuses to change its revenue distribution model to match FSU’s value.
+“It’s hard to handicap where those claims will go,” said Mit Winter, a Kansas City, Missouri-based sports attorney.
+“And I think Florida State knows that as well.
+I think they threw in anything they could potentially think of as a colorable argument to get them out of the grant-of-rights agreement.”

-“It is a simple math problem,” Florida State athletic director Michael Alford said.
-“A very clear math problem.”
+Florida State is looking for a way out of a conference it has been a member of since 1992.
+During its time in the ACC, Florida State has won three football national championships, the most recent in 2013, and made the first College Football Playoff in 2014.

 “This is not a reaction, but something we’ve done a lot of due diligence on,” he said.